 So, if you dare, don’t be fools, hold onto your satchel of tools.

 As you don’t know what you may need, and be very cautious as only on children does she feed.

-1st Challenge: Water bottle race to first clue
+1st Challenge: Water bottle race to the first clue

 A line of water bottles for each kid is laid out, about 5 bottles per line.
 Everyone picks a line.
 Each kid is given a stocking with a tennis ball at the end.
-The kids places the stockings on their heads, and must swing the ball to knock over the bottles.
+The kids place the stockings on their heads and must swing the ball to knock over the bottles.
 The last water bottle’s label is replaced with a clue taped to the bottle.
-They work together as a team to solve clue.
+They work together as a team to solve the clue.

 Oh, Hansel and Gretel were wise for crumbs they lay, so they could find their way.
-Find the path and be wary of that witch is scary!
+Find the path and be wary because that witch is so scary!

 2nd Challenge: Marshmallow Trail